The National Highway Traffic Safety Administration reports that 464 motorcycle fatalities occurred in Florida during 2011.

 Contact a Florida Motorcycle Accident Attorney

-At Gordon & Doner, we are dedicated to fighting for the rights of injured individuals.
+At Gordon & Partners, we are dedicated to fighting for the rights of injured individuals.
 We believe that injury victims that have suffered from another party’s negligent actions should be fairly compensated.

 If you suffered bodily harm from a motorcycle accident, contact our attorneys for a free legal consultation.
 During your consultation, a member of our legal team will review your case and advise you on the best legal remedy to pursue.

-Our attorneys and staff are available to assist motorcycle accident victims at one of our three office locations in Pembroke Pines, Palm Beach Gardens and Stuart.
+Our personal injury attorneys and staff are available to assist motorcycle accident victims at one of our three office locations in Pembroke Pines, Palm Beach Gardens and Stuart.

 To schedule a no-obligation legal consultation, complete the contact form on the right of this page or call us today toll free at 1 (855) 722-2552.